 «In the coming years we will have to increase agricultural production in a more sustainable and environmentally friendly way»

 The latest estimates indicate that the human population will grow to 11 billion by 2100 (FAO, 2017).
-This growth, together with the new needs of the populations in emerging countries, implies that agricultural production will likely increase by almost 50 % (Ray, Mueller, West, & Foley, 2013).
+This growth, together with the new needs of the populations in emerging countries, implies that agricultural production will likely increase by almost 50 % (Ray et al., 2013).
 The so-called «green revolution» occurred between the 1960s and 1980s.
 It involved the development and use of new varieties of genetically improved wheat, maize, and rice, as well as the use of new technologies, fertilisers, plant protection products, and irrigation systems.
 This «revolution» achieved an extraordinary increase in agricultural production.
 We currently face a similar threat, albeit in a different context.
 In the coming years we will have to increase agricultural production in a more sustainable and environmentally friendly way.
 Current agricultural production is highly dependent on the use of fertilisers, water, pesticides, and herbicides.
 However, we must implement new strategies to develop modern agriculture in a sustainable way both in economic and environmental terms; one that meets societal needs.
 This will require the commitment and coordination of politicians and social agents, as well as public and private research, development, and innovation to address important political and economic decisions that impact society (Figure 1).

 Sustainable production on a changing planet